railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 the automated product delivery processes based on customer orders.
 Install the :mod:`sale` module so that you can proceed further in this section of the chapter.

-Now create a new customer order from the menu :menuselection:`Sales Management --> Sales Orders --> New Quotation`.
+Now create a new customer order from the menu :menuselection:`Sales --> Sales --> Sales Orders`.
 Enter the following data in this order:

-* :guilabel:`Shop` : Tiny SPRL
+* :guilabel:`Shop` : OpenERP S.A.

 * :guilabel:`Customer` : Agrolait

 * :guilabel:`Order Line` :

-  * :guilabel:`Product` : PC1 Computer,
+  * :guilabel:`Product` : Basic+ PC (assembly on order),

   * :guilabel:`Quantity` : 3 PCE

   * :guilabel:`Procurement Method` : from stock.

-You've seen already that Open ERP shows you the available product stock when you've selected list mode.
-The real stock is equal to the virtual stock because you've nothing to deliver to customers and you're not waiting for any of these products to be received into stock.
+You have seen already that Open ERP shows you the available product stock when you have selected list mode.
+The real stock is equal to the virtual stock because you have nothing to deliver to customers and you are not waiting for any of these products to be received into stock.
 The salesperson then has all the information needed to take orders efficiently.

 .. figure:: images/stock_sale_form.png